AlexsLemonade/illumina-refinery/README.md

 To determine which gene to map a given probe to, we select the genes in order of priority as follows:

-- Pick the gene with the most appearances in Brainarray packages for Affymetrix platforms on the same species as the input Illumina platform
+- Pick the gene with the most appearances in Brainarray packages for Affymetrix platforms of the same species as the input Illumina platform
 - If none of the associated gene IDs appear in any Brainarray platform, an NA is emitted
 - If two or more of the associated gene IDs appear an equal number of times in Brainarray platforms, the gene ID with the lower number is selected to break the tie.